RatajVaver/ratchet-docs/docs/web-server.md

 Port can be changed in the [configuration](/config) file.

-::: warning
+::: danger
-Make sure the web server's port is not publicly accessible from the internet, as that would allow malicious actors to disable your plugins remotely.
+Make sure the web server's port is **NOT** publicly accessible from the internet, as that would allow malicious actors to disable your plugins remotely.
 :::

 ## Plugin Management